bcit-ltc/course-production-site/README.md

 <!-- SPDX-License-Identifier: MPL-2.0 -->

-# course-production-site
+# Course Production Site

-Public landing page to course production services and resources.
+Public landing page for the BCIT Learning and Teaching Centre's Course Production services and resources.

 ## Develop using Codespaces